erikbenedict/employee-manager/README.md

   ```sh
   source ./db/seeds.sql
   ```
-- (!IMPORTANT!)
+- (!!
+IMPORTANT !!)
 Make sure to change `user:` and `password:` in the `connection.js` file to your personal local MySQL information to create the connection

 ## Usage